litestar-org/litestar/docs/usage/route-handlers.rst

 .. seealso::

-    :class:`WebsocketRouteHandler <starlite.handlers.WebsocketRouteHandler>`
+    :class:`WebsocketRouteHandler <litestar.handlers.WebsocketRouteHandler>`

 ASGI route handlers
 -------------------

-If you need to write your own ASGI application, you can do so using the :func:`asgi <starlite.handlers.asgi>` decorator:
+If you need to write your own ASGI application, you can do so using the :func:`asgi <litestar.handlers.asgi>` decorator:

 .. code-block:: python

-   from starlite.types import Scope, Receive, Send from starlite.status_codes import HTTP_400_BAD_REQUEST from starlite import Response, asgi
+   from litestar.types import Scope, Receive, Send from litestar.status_codes import HTTP_400_BAD_REQUEST from litestar import Response, asgi

    @asgi(path="/my-asgi-app")